ReasoningRank: Teaching Student Models to Rank through Reasoning-Based Knowledge Distillation: Method

 \subsection{Teacher Model with Dual Reasoning}

 Given a query \( q \) and a set of candidate documents \( \{d_1, d_2, \dots, d_n\} \), the teacher model processes these inputs to generate two types of reasoning and rerank order.
-The teacher model can generate high-quality reasoning that combines both explicit and comparative aspects, and the examples can be seen in Figure \ref{fig:prompts}: \textbf{Explicit Reasoning}: The model explains how each document directly addresses the query, focusing on the relevance and specificity of the content. \textbf{Comparative Reasoning}: The model assesses the relative relevance between documents, explaining why one document should be ranked higher based on content.
+The teacher model can generate high-quality reasoning that combines both direct relevance and comparative aspects, and the examples can be seen in Figure \ref{fig:prompts}: \textbf{ Direct relevance Reasoning}: The model explains how each document directly addresses the query, focusing on the relevance and specificity of the content. \textbf{Comparative Reasoning}: The model assesses the relative relevance between documents, explaining why one document should be ranked higher based on content.
+We also have the basic prompt and the return type in Figure \ref{fig:basic_prompt}.
+Our teacher model (e.g., GPT-4) processes the top-100 candidates and produces two outputs: \begin{enumerate} \item A \emph{ranking order} (i.e., a global ordering of the 100 documents), which corresponds to how the teacher prioritizes each document’s relevance to the query. \item A \emph{textual explanation} for each document, covering both direct relevance (i.e., how the document addresses the query) and comparison reasoning (i.e., why one document is more relevant than another). \end{enumerate} While the teacher internally may compute or utilize relevance \emph{scores}, we unify these into a final \emph{ordering} to avoid ambiguity.
+In other words, rather than exposing raw numeric scores, the teacher model outputs a definitive rank list (\textit{e.g.}, from most relevant to least relevant) alongside the corresponding rationales.